everlytic/developer-test/README.md

+# Everlytic Assessment Done

+## Video of Assessment
+I created a screencast of the steps I followed to do the assessment, see it here: https://drive.google.com/file/d/11Du30owxBx-jtValMdvE6XZawYLSd_af/view

 # Everlytic Developer Test

 ## Overview
 Welcome to the Everlytic developer test.
 This test contains 2 required tasks.
 The first task contains the laravel 5.5 framework where you are required to implement a simple user listing as described below.
 The second task is more of an assessment that you need to complete